 The Monterey Bay Aquarium provides the opportunity to see an amazing number of sea creatures.
 Penguins, living kelp, sharks and more are on display.
 It's one of the largest aquariums in the world.

 The National Inventors Hall of Fame is in Alexandria, Virginia.
 It is a place that honors inventors and their inventions.
 It also has a number fascinating exhibits and excellent educational programs.

 Fort Sumter is a great place to visit and see history.
 It's where the American Civil War started.
 There is a museum as well as the actual fort that can be experienced and more.

 Niagara Falls is a place that has casinos, museums, botanical gardens, great restaurants, fine hotels and more.
 It also has one of the most amazing natural waterfalls in the world.

 This is one of the few biblical botanical gardens found in North America.
 It has been open to visitors since 1987.
 The Rodef Shalom Biblical Botanical garden has new plants every year to see.

 The Winchester Mystery House was built by Sarah Winchester.
 She inherited a fortune from her husband.
 It's called the house built by spirits.
 The mansion was constructed to appease angry spirits.

-The Georgia O'Keeffe Museum provides visitors the opportunity to see work created by an American female artist whose paintings and other art creations are recognized around the world.
+The Georgia O'Keeffe Museum provides visitors the opportunity to see work created by an American female artist whose paintings and other artistic creations are recognized around the world.

 The Heyward-Washington House is a structure built during the 1700s.
 It was the home of a signer to the Declaration of Independence and a place where George Washington stayed when visiting Charleston.